ezken-dev/ezken-dev.github.io/README.md

 * A simple calculator or music player app.
 * Deeper theme customization (accent colors, fonts).
-* Drag-and-drop file support.
+* Drag-and-drop file support for a "real" desktop feel.
-* Saving data to a remote backend for cross-device syncing.
+* Saving data to a remote backend instead of just `localStorage`.

 <br>

 ## 📄 License

 This project is open-source and distributed under the MIT License.
-See the `LICENSE` file for more information.